joel081112/fortresssefa/README.md

 Need to set up a PGAdmin database account and table

-CREATE ROLE username WITH LOGIN PASSWORD 'quoted password';
+`CREATE ROLE username WITH LOGIN PASSWORD 'quoted password';`

-CREATE DATABASE databasename;
+`CREATE DATABASE databasename;`

-GRANT ALL PRIVILEGES ON DATABASE databasename TO username;
+`RANT ALL PRIVILEGES ON DATABASE databasename TO username;`

 delete local postgres table, if applicable